 The golf club’s weight also matters.
 As said above the Carbon fiber club is lightweight and it hits the ball lightly.
 And the heavyweight like steel club hit the ball hard.

 The other important thing that is missing here is that the material of the club also changes the twist of the club.
-The little difference in angle of twist at the clubhead changes the motion and direction of the ball to a great extent.
+The little difference in the angle of twist at the clubhead changes the motion and direction of the ball to a great extent.
 It not only changes the game but also affects the confidence of the player.

 Golf Club Kick Points

-The golf club has kick points over the club which differs in few inches but actually makes the club hit the ball in different ways.
+The golf club has kick points over the club which differs in a few inches but actually makes the club hit the ball in different ways.
 These “Kick Points” are actually the flexibleness of the club at a particular point which determines how the club will hit the ball and how much force will be required to strike.

 The low kick club is the one where the kick points will be present at the lower club i.e. just above the club head which makes the club bend above the clubhead.
 While the other kick points will go up and up afterward.